katpavan/katpavan.github.io/about.markdown

 ## Mori Finance

-I'm working on bringing Mori Finance to production (currently testnet).
+My current focus is bringing [Mori Finance](https://mori.finance) to production (currently testnet).
 Mori is a DeFi volatility yield protocol bringing covered calls to Solana for the first time.
 It enables high-yield generation, with minimum risk, accessible to everyone—enabling any user to earn upfront premium yield by setting a price they're willing to sell higher.

 <!--
 ## AI Web3